ParisaMousavi/CloneDrivingBehavior/README.md

 ### Is the training data chosen appropriately?
 > Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track).

 For the training data the csv file and the captured images have been used.
-The training images, which I have used are the Udacity’s captured data because I couldn’t drive the car exactly in the middle of the road.
+The training images, which I have used are the Udacityâ€™s captured data because I couldnâ€™t drive the car exactly in the middle of the road.
 I have used the center, left and right images and their steering value.
 According to the Udacity learning material I should have considered 0.2 to adjust the steering measurement for the side camera images.
 In the following are the steps to read and load data to dataset.
 ```sh
 images = []